krgross/st512-course-notes/docs/05-Smoothing.md

 \mbox{response = intercept + spline + error}
 $$

 The `s()` component of the model formula designates a spline, and specifies details about the particular type of spline to be fit.
 The `fx = TRUE` component of the formula indicates that the amount of smoothing is fixed.
 The default value for the `fx` argument is `fx = FALSE`, in which case the amount of smoothing is determined by (generalized) cross-validation.
-When `fx = TRUE`, the parameter `k` determines the dimensionality (degree of flexibility) of the spline.
-Larger values of `k` correspond to greater flexibility, and a less smooth fit.
+When `fx = TRUE`, the parameter $k$ determines the dimensionality (degree of flexibility) of the spline.
+Larger values of $k$ correspond to greater flexibility, and a less smooth fit.
 I think that the number of knots is $k-4$, such that setting $k=4$ fits a familiar cubic polynomial with no knots.
 Setting $k=5$ then fits a regression spline with one knot, etc.  I have not been able to figure out where the knots are placed.

 In any case, we'll fit a regression spline with two knots: